Wrongful Death Lawyer Helping Families Recover Compensation in Atlanta

 Top Law Firm in Atlanta Explains Survival Actions vs. Wrongful Death Claims

-There are two separate claims that you should talk to an attorney about if your loved one was killed by another person’s negligence.
+There are two separate claims that you should talk to a wrongful death attorney about if your loved one was killed by another person’s negligence.
 The first is a wrongful death claim, which is filed by the surviving family members to recover compensation for losses that they have suffered or expenses they have incurred as a result of the victim’s death.

 The other is known as a survival action, which can only be filed by the victim’s estate.
 A survival action is filed against the negligent party in an attempt to recover damages for any losses suffered or medical expenses incurred by the victim prior to his passing.
 For example, let’s say the victim was involved in a car accident and taken to the hospital for treatment before eventually passing away from his injuries.
 While in the hospital, the victim could have incurred medical expenses and experienced a significant amount of pain and suffering.
 A survival action seeks compensation for the victim’s expenses and losses, so it is similar to a personal injury claim, with the difference being that the victim is deceased.